By using this site, you agree to the Privacy Policy and Terms of Use.

 Which minerals are most critical for daily body function?

 Calcium, magnesium, iron, and potassium are among the most essential, supporting bone health, energy production, oxygen transport, and heart rhythm regulation.
-The research shows these work together as an integrated system.
+These work together as an integrated system.

 How do mineral deficiencies affect multiple body systems?